simha97/NOVA-hypermedia/README.md

 - DO REPORT

 TO DISCUSS:
-- PUT TRIANGLE IMAGE IN THE SUB DROPDOWN NAVIGATION BAR
 - OVERFLOW OF THE COVER IMAGE IN HORIZONTAL SCROLLING
 - AREA PAGE: CHANGE DESIGN OF THE AREA_SELECTOR, NO NEED OF CHANGE THE RELOAD BUT WRITE IN THE FUTURE IMPROVEMENT
 - Do a call to the server that responds with a 200 status code (practically speaking a “Hello World”) and then you display the notification.